BREAKING: EPA Admits GenX Linked To Cancer

 What Does This Mean For Me?

 EPA is in the very early stages of determining a regulation or even health advisory for GenX.
 This draft toxicity level needs to go through public comment so that states, tribes, and municipalities can offer input and recommendations.
-If you want to see third-party data on filters that remove GenX and other PFAS, click HERE.Other Articles About GenX:
+If you want to see third-party data on filters that remove GenX in water and other PFAS, click HERE.Other Articles About GenX:

 Timeline: GenX In North Carolina